vimniky/rancher-api-store/README.md

 // If the `Container` Model is registered,
 // it will be used to create the corresponding instances,
-// if not a fallback build-in `Resource` Model will be used behind the scenes. store.find('container').then(container => {
+// if not a, fallback build-in `Resource` Model will be used behind the scenes. store.find('container').then(container => {
 	container.doSomething()
 })

 ```

-## FQA

 ## API